 Yes, dental implants may be a permanent option for people who have lost one or more teeth due to periodontal disease, an injury, or other related reasons.

-We would like to thank Dr. Yuce for his precious contribution!
+We would like to thank Dr. Yuce for his valuable contribution!

-Are you interested in a dental treatment, or need more information about traveling abroad to get one done?
+Are you interested in finding out if a dental implant, All-on-4, or any other dental treatment could be right for you?
+Or do you want more information about traveling abroad to get dental work done?
 Our Health Managers will be happy to answer any questions you may have and explore your options with you!

 DENTAGLOBAL Dental clinic offers high-quality dental treatments with a focus on cosmetic dentistry, endodontics, implants, orthodontics, and periodontics.
 Located in the heart of Izmir, right across from the popular landmark of Folkart Towers, DENTAGLOBAL boasts an experienced and friendly team of dentists who specialize in every dental field, thereby providing a multi-disciplinary approach to all your dental needs.